umddb/datascience-fall14/lab5/README.md

 ### Description of Entity Resolution Module

-The entity resolution module we are going to use is called [a dedupe](http://dedupe.readthedocs.org/en/latest/).
+The entity resolution module we are going to use is called [dedupe](http://dedupe.readthedocs.org/en/latest/).
 Before using dedupe, please go over the documentation and variable definitions in the attached link.
-You can also find a useful example on how to use dedupe for entity resolution when the input corresponds to csv files [a here](https://github.com/datamade/csvdedupe).
+You can also find a useful example on how to use dedupe for entity resolution when the input corresponds to csv files [here](https://github.com/datamade/csvdedupe).

 #### Installation